-Knowsley’s Policing Team are urging residents to ensure they take the necessary steps to protect their garages or sheds following recent reports of burglaries.
+Knowsley’s Policing Team and Knowsley Council’s Crime and Communities Team are urging residents to ensure they take the necessary steps to protect their garages or sheds.

 Garage and Shed Security: first steps

 First off, check that your insurance covers the contents of your garage or shed.

 Take a look at your garage/shed and consider how you would break in.
 It’s worth having a good padlock on the door with no exposed screws.
 Pay attention to hinges, as these are sometimes easily removable.
 If you have windows then these could be vulnerable unless they’re secured with wire mesh or grills.
 And keep it locked at all times.

 Consider a battery-operated shed alarm which responds to movement or door contact with an extremely loud siren.

 Don’t give them the opportunity or the tools to commit a crime.
 Lock everything away securely.
 Tools can be locked inside a locker or box or secured with a chain.